 HIIT workouts are great for more than just losing weight.
 They increase the number of calories you burn for up to 72 hours after each workout.
 They also activate your type 2 fast twitch muscles, which you use when jumping or sprinting.
 HIIT can also increase your metabolism and endurance.

 Who is a HIIT Treadmill Workout for?

 HIIT workouts should also be approached with caution if you have any type of injury.
 You should still be able to get a workout in, but be sure that you aren’t pushing yourself too hard!
-You don’t want to reaggravate an injury and slow down your recovery.
+You don’t want to sustain the same injury again and slow down your recovery.